frcdesign/FRCDesign.org/docs/design-handbook/index.md

 ## Strategic Design

-The [**Strategic Design page**](strategicDesign.md) is the holy grail of fundamentals.
+(Not Started) [**Strategic Design**](strategic-design.md) is the holy grail of fundamentals.
 It can take any team's performance and raise it significantly (with a solid support structure of students and mentors).
 Strategic design is about all the factors that go into what robot your team decides to build, creating a successful build season schedule for getting it done, and executing it well for competitions.
 It's about priorities and tradeoffs.
 It's about designing a robot and playing the game within your capabilities.

 ## Structure
 This section is all about robustness and designing with fabrication in mind.
 This means materials, types of structure, hardware, tolerances, tools and machines, etc.